 In the harbor are working boats with other names – Dalzell and M. McAllister – highlighted against the city’s skyline.
 The propellers of a helicopter whirl.
 But the busy working harbor is only part of life along the water’s edge.

 Boys play baseball in a park close by.
-A boy in red shirt catches a ball; another in black and white plaid hits that same ball with a bat.
-We see the young batter’s back through a chain link fence and, before we know it, we’re inside the fence, a part of the game.
+A boy in a red shirt catches a ball; another in black and white plaid hits that same ball with a bat.
+We see the young batter’s back through a chain-link fence and, before we know it, we’re inside the fence, a part of the game.
 Older men sit together on a park bench, watching children play on a slide.
-These are working class people.
+These are working-class people.
 There is play and there is work on the water’s edge.

 A freight train carrying stacks of lumber whistles its arrival.
 A pulley lowers the incoming cargo onto the dock.
 Hands, men’s hands, guide that cargo to its destination.
 A man hops onto a passing freight train and helps bring in its goods.
 A white sign tells us where we are.
 This is “The United States of America.”
 This is the workingman’s life – on the water’s edge.

-Leo’s camera captures serious faces, men intent on their work.
-Hardhats hammering, guiding steel beams, repairing New York City’s docks.
+Leo’s camera captures serious faces, men intent on work.
+Hardhats hammering, guide steel beams, repair New York City’s docks.
 We see dirty waters filled with the debris of busy industry.
 A worker smokes his pipe.
-These men, their faces weathered from working on the water.
+These men; faces, weathered from working on the water.

 A captain guides his barge into the shore as the Statue of Liberty’s emblematic hand reaches high, welcoming us to New York City – America.
 The pinnacle of freedom, she is.
 But, is there liberty?
 It’s a question Leo Hurwitz asks in many cinematic forms.
 Yes, these men have work.
 They do their work seriously; they don’t stop or lounge.
 Yet, do they have the same rights and benefits as others?
 Do they have fair pay, fair hours, for all their work on this water’s edge?